Facebook algorithm changes are nothing new, but these can be a thorn in the side of businesses who rely on social media to increase brand awareness.

 And she’s right.

 Rather than preaching what you think your audience wants to hear, let them do the talking.
 You can facilitate, monitor, and manage, but at the end of the day, you want your users to have an equally active role.
+This is an excellent way around the strict limitations of the recent Facebook updates.

 Of course, you want the group to remain yours, which means directing the conversation, posing questions, and supplying answers when asked.
 It means listening to what your community is saying, and providing actionable advice, opinions, and strategies.